 A lifelong soccer player, Alves is a member of many local leagues and teams including one founded by other Cape Verdean immigrants.
 This last academic year marked his first season playing for the CCRI Knights but he was immediately chosen as captain because of his long experience with the sport.

 “The season started off rough because it was a young team and it was hard getting guys in the right positions,” Alves said.
 “We lost our first three games but then we won the next and that lightened everybody up.
 We started believing in one another and being there for one another and it gave us the motivation that we can win games.
 We stayed consistent for the rest of the season.”

 Alves said that being a part of CCRI athletics provided a strong support network for him.
 “They’re very helpful when it comes to coaching and helping you out,” he said.
 “Once you make the team, everybody becomes a family.”

 As a dedicated player, Alves believes in working on his weaknesses and improving himself, which is exactly why he wanted to finish his college degree.
 “I basically want to better myself with education and better myself in the job field,” he said.

-Alves will take five courses in the Fall 2012 semester and graduate in December.
+Alves took five courses in the Fall 2012 semester and graduated in December.